 · Hersh Kshetry · Engineering Insights · 6 min read

-How to Leverage AI in EPC Workflows
+How we use AI in EPC workflows

 In EPC workflows, the most critical requirements for any automation or streamlining effort are that processes must be (1) deterministic and (2) auditable.
 Out-of-the-box Large Language Models (LLMs) fail to meet these criteria.
 Their responses vary with each prompt, and their reasoning is opaque.
 However, with tool-calling LLMs and properly structured workflows, achieving deterministic and auditable engineering automation is now within reach for domain experts.